Andrew Wright (cricketer)

 Andrew Wright (born 30 June 1980) is an English cricketer.
 He is a left-handed batsman and occasional wicketkeeper who played for Huntingdonshire.
 He was born in Peterborough.

-Wright, who played for the side in the Minor Counties Trophy between 2000 and 2002, and for Gloucestershire Second XI between 2001 and 2002, made a single List A appearance for the side, during the C&G Trophy in August 2002, against Cheshire.
+Wright, who played for the side in the Minor Counties Trophy between 2000 and 2002, and for Gloucestershire Second XI between 2001 and 2002, made a single List A appearance for the side, during the 2003 Cheltenham & Gloucester Trophy in August 2002, against Cheshire.
 From the opening order, he scored 6 runs.

 Between 2001 and 2006, Wright played in the East Anglian Premier League.
 In 2014 he returned to play for Huntingdon & District Cricket Club and helped them to the Huntingdonshire Cricket League Division 1 title.